arushigupta148/Database-application-to-review-IMDB-data/README.md

 ## The GUI displays:
 a.
 List of movie genres

 b.
-Countries where the movies are produced.
+Countries where the movies are produced

 c.
 Filming location country where movies are filmed

 d.
 Critic’s rating which is Rotten Tomato all critics rating

 e.
 No. of Reviews, which is the Rotten Tomatoes all critics' number of reviews

 f.
-Movie year.
+Movie year

 g.
 Movie tags values

 h.
 List of results

 ## Data statistics